SHOP IN-STORE AND ONLINE, WITH CANADA-WIDE SHIPPING!

 ____________

-The refuge at Dr. Gladis Corria Ochoa's home in Santa Marta, Cuba.
+The rooftop refuge at veterinarian Dr. Gladis Corria Ochoa's home in Santa Marta, Cuba.